jamesneal/master-key-decoder/README.md

 3D printed keys are not very durable, and if your lock is stiff, you could easily break off a key in the lock.
 Use with care!

+Instead of 3D printing them, you *could* just take the codes to a locksmith and get them all cut, but that could cost a lot, and they'll definitely look at you funny.

 ## HOWTO

 To use, enter your code into the "bits" array of mkg.rb and run the script